kedro-org/kedro/docs/source/11_tools_integration/01_pyspark.md

 kedro run --runner=ThreadRunner
 ```

 To further increase the concurrency level, if you are using Spark >= 0.8, you can also give each node a roughly equal share of the Spark cluster by turning on fair sharing and therefore giving them a roughly equal chance of being executed concurrently.
 By default, they are executed in a FIFO manner, which means if a job takes up too much resources, it could hold up the execution of other jobs.
-In order to turn on fair sharing, put the following in your `conf/base/spark.yml` file, which was created in the [Initialising a `SparkSession`](#initialising-a-sparksession) section:
+In order to turn on fair sharing, put the following in your `conf/base/spark.yml` file, which was created in the [Initialise a `SparkSession`](#initialise-a-sparksession-in-projectcontext) section:

 ```yaml
 spark.scheduler.mode: FAIR